Insurgency: Sandstorm: Limited Time Playlists

 Sandstorm features "Limited Time Playlists", temporary casual modes that are generally existing modes with gameplay-changing modifications.
-These may be significant changes, such as "Team Deathmatch" (both teams fight to gain a certain amount of kills with wider loadouts and instant respawns), "Hot Potato" (live fragmentation grenades are dropped upon death), "Task Force 666" (Frenzy on night maps only; players heal by killing enemies), "Running in the 90s" (Checkpoint with sights disabled and weapons always pointing forward, mimicking classic shooters such as Counter-Strike and Unreal Tournament).
-However, most are weapon-limiting modes such as "Gang War" (Push with handguns only) and "Budget Antiquing" (Checkpoint with weapons limited to a selection of older firearms).
+These may be significant changes, such as "Team Deathmatch" (both teams fight to gain a certain amount of kills with wider loadouts and instant respawns), "Hot Potato" (live fragmentation grenades are dropped upon death), "Task Force 666" (Frenzy on night maps only; players heal by killing enemies), and "Running in the 90s" (Checkpoint with sights disabled and weapons always pointing forward, plus additional changes such as increased health and walkspeed, mimicking classic shooters such as Counter-Strike and Unreal Tournament).
+However, the most common are weapon-limiting modes such as "Gang War" (Push with handguns only) and "Budget Antiquing" (Checkpoint with weapons limited to a selection of older firearms).
 These modes are also available for custom servers.

 Development

+Development of a sequel to Insurgency began with Insurgency: Exiles, an open world tactical shooter set on Ometepe during the Nicaraguan Revolution.
+However, development was canceled due to the game becoming increasingly similar in scope to Grand Theft Auto or Far Cry, which proved to be unfeasible for the development team.

 Insurgency: Sandstorm was first announced on February 23, 2016, on New World Interactive's website.
 The game was confirmed to be on Unreal Engine 4, instead of Source like Insurgency and Day of Infamy.
 The fire support system from Day of Infamy was confirmed to return.
 Drivable vehicles were also confirmed, a first for the series.

-Lead designer Michael Tsarouhas aimed to "find a balance" between military simulator games such as ArmA and Squad, and action games such as Call of Duty, to provide both action and realism in gameplay.
+Lead designer Michael Tsarouhas aimed to "find a balance" between military simulator games such as Arma and Squad, and action games such as Call of Duty, to provide both action and realism in gameplay.

-Early in development, Sandstorm had a planned single-player and cooperative story campaign, described as focusing on "a squad of characters as they face increasingly challenging chapters, from the invasion of Iraq in 2003 through the insurrection period and leading to the present day."
+Early in development, Sandstorm had a planned singleplayer and cooperative story campaign, described as focusing on "a squad of characters as they face increasingly challenging chapters, from the invasion of Iraq in 2003 through the insurrection period and leading to the present day."
 A trailer for the campaign was shown at E3 2017.
-The campaign was later canceled in January 2018, with lead designer Michael Tsarouhas explaining in an announcement that it was canceled due to "high production requirements and our commitment to deliver to our fans in 2018", noting that the initial plan to set the game in an actual world conflict was restricting and "admittedly, sensitive", and that the conflict depicted in-game was fictional but drew inspiration from real conflicts.
-The announcement also stated that the campaign would be "considered again at a later date"; however, no news related to the campaign has been released since.
+However, the campaign was later canceled in January 2018.
+Tsarouhas explained in an announcement that it was canceled due to "high production requirements and our commitment to deliver to our fans in 2018".
+He added that the initial plan to set the game in an actual conflict was restricting and "admittedly, sensitive", and clarified that the conflict presently depicted in Sandstorm was fictional but drew inspiration from real conflicts.
+The announcement claimed the campaign would be "considered again at a later date"; however, no news related to the campaign has been released since.